K2Joom/docs-matukio/joomla_template_issues.md

 See also [Adjust CSS section](adjust_css.md)

-> Please note: Fixing CSS / JavaScript issues caused by your template or other extensions is no support!
+> Please note: Fixing CSS / JavaScript issues caused by your template or other extensions is not covered by our support!